runlevel5/ruby-journal-source/source/_posts/2014-08-18-what-is-the-difference-between-git-rebase-and-git-merge.markdown

 For mosts of cases, I use `git merge` because of following cons of `git rebase`:

 * Cannot push to remote feature branch because the history of local and remote is mistmached.
-And the only way to push it to remove branch is to use `git push --force` or being explictily `git push origin <name-of-branch> --force` for the sake of avoiding pushing into wrong branch.
+And the only way to push it to remote branch is to use `git push --force` or being explictily `git push origin <name-of-branch> --force` for the sake of avoiding pushing into wrong branch.
 And this could cause lots of issue if you.
 (I did, so I know)
 * Recursive pain and pain and pain when resolving conflicts